-- Imposing tougher penalties for individuals convicted of terrorism, as well as people who harbor these individuals, through the means of utilizing resources such as the Foreign Intelligence Surveillance Court or FISA court for short.
+- Imposing tougher penalties for individuals convicted of terrorism, as well as people who harbor these individuals, through the utilization of resources such as the Foreign Intelligence Surveillance Court (FISA) court.

 - Providing aid to both victims of terrorism, as well as public safety officers who are involved in investigating, preventing, or responding to terrorism.